wilys-json/CV-Squared/README.md

 **Core Vocabulary**

-Core Vocabulary is an evidence-based intervention approach in the field of Speech Language Therapy (or Speech Language Pathology), particulary in Augmentative and Alternative Communication (AAC), which enhances overall intelligibility (augmentative) or compensate limited or absent speech ability (alternative) of an individual with speech and language disorder resulting
+Core Vocabulary is an evidence-based intervention approach in the field of Speech Language Therapy (or Speech Language Pathology), particularly in Augmentative and Alternative Communication (AAC), which enhances overall intelligibility (augmentative) or compensate limited or absent speech ability (alternative) of an individual with speech and language disorder resulting